Bug report #13987

 However, using a different layer of point data in the same map (from a Postgresql table), Identify feature works as expected.
 I have been unable to work out what is the difference is between the two sets of data that would cause Identify Feature work in some cases and not others

-#1 Updated by Harry Clarke over 4 years ago
+#1 Updated by Harry Clarke almost 5 years ago

 I have identified one difference